git-tfs/git-tfs/doc/README.md

     # gets latest from TFS to the branch tfs/default :
     git tfs fetch

+### Checkin

-    # commit on TFS :
+    # report all the commits on TFS :
     git tfs rcheckin

+    # or commit using the tfs checkin window
+    git tfs checkintool

+    # or commit with a message
+    git tfs checkin -m "Did stuff"

     # or shelve your changes :
     git tfs shelve MY_AWESOME_CHANGES